SerhiiYahdzhyiev/EMA/README.md

 ### Plugins

+EMA `Plugins` encapsulate realization details of energy measurements.
+They have a well-defined interface which is the part of EMA's core.
+EMA's extesibility is based on `Plugins` as well: users can write their own plugins to add support for new hardware devices or extend/fix/modify measurements realization for existing ones.

-Current version comes with the following plugins:
+Current version comes with the following pre-developed plugins:

    - [RAPL](https://www.intel.com/content/www/us/en/developer/articles/technical/software-security-guidance/advisory-guidance/running-average-power-limit-energy-reporting.html)
      plugin (CPUs)